 5. Engineering Manager

 Engineering Managers are responsible for overseeing the development of products, from concept to launch.
-They may plan, organize, and coordinate engineering teams, manage budgets and resources and develop strategies to improve processes.
+They have a wide range of duties, such as:

 Most Engineering Managers start as Software Engineers or Full Stack Developers first.
 They have deep technical knowledge and experience but do less hands-on coding in this role.
 In a people management role, Engineering Managers need strong, soft skills like communication, leadership, and project management.